Hayashi rice

-Hayashi rice (ハヤシライス, hayashi raisu) is a dish popular in Japan as a Western-style dish or yōshoku.
-It usually contains beef, onions, and button mushrooms, in a thick demi-glace sauce which often contains red wine and tomato sauce.
+Hayashi rice (ハヤシライス, hayashi raisu) is a dish popular in Japan as a Western-style dish, or yōshoku.
+It usually contains beef, onions, and button mushrooms in a thick demi-glace sauce often made with red wine and tomato sauce.
 This sauce is served atop or alongside steamed rice.
 The sauce is sometimes topped with a drizzle of fresh cream.

-Recipe variants sometimes include soy sauce and sake.
+Variants of the recipe sometimes include soy sauce and sake.

-The dish originates from the former mining town of Ikuno, Hyōgo Prefecture, Japan.
-There was a French engineer who worked for the mine in 1868 and improved it.
-Hayashi rice demonstrates a Western influence with the use of demi-glace and often red wine, but is unknown in Western countries.
-In fact, it contains ingredients popular in Japan: slices of beef (Hyōgo Prefecture is also famous for its Kobe beef), rice and demi-glace sauce (among others).
-It can be compared to another popular dish, the Japanese-style hamburger steak with demi-glace sauce.
-Another variation is the omuhayashi, a combination of omurice and hayashi rice.
-It also resembles a Japanese curry and usually appears on menus alongside curry.
+History

-There is some debate regarding the origin of the name of this dish:
+There are several theories about the origin of this dish and its name: